- How is pancreatic cancer treated?

 Microwave thermotherapy: This approach is much like RFA except that microwaves are used to heat and destroy the cancer.

-Cryosurgery: In cryosurgery, a probe is put right into the tumor to freeze the tissue with liquid nitrogen or liquid carbon dioxide.
+Cryosurgery (cryoablation): In cryosurgery, a probe is put right into the tumor to freeze the tissue with liquid nitrogen or liquid carbon dioxide.
 The area being frozen is destroyed.
-This method is also known as cryoablation.